koto-moya/fromthetransistor/s2/hardware.md

 # Section 2: Bringup: What language is hardware coded in? -- 0.5 weeks
 - Blinking an LED(Verilog, 10) -- Your first little program!
 Getting the simulator working.
 Learning Verilog.
 - Building a UART(Verilog, 100) -- An intro chapter to Verilog, copy a real UART, introducing the concept of MMIO, though the serial port may be semihosting.
-Serial test echo progra m and led control.
+Serial test echo program and led control.

 Resources:
 - https://www.chipverify.com/verilog/verilog-data-types